jesperstroem/Workshop/README.md

 - add
 - status
 - restore
+- diff
 - commit
 - pull
 - push
+- checkout

 ## Workshop 2 - Branches and merges
-Using branches is a very powerful tool that will allow you to keep multiple separate versions of the repository in parallel.
+Managing branches is a very valuable skill that will allow you to keep multiple separate versions of the repository in parallel.\

 # Creating branches